How to Increase Sales with Webinars

 6. Sell an Online Course

-The time you put into free webinars doesn’t have to end there.
+The time you put into free sales webinars doesn’t have to end there.
 It can be used to produce an online course, ebooks, video downloads (make sure it’s edited beautifully), and other content that can be sold as on-demand learning.

 Your webinar can be a great way to direct your audience to the other content you are selling so you can monetize your knowledge.